 Use Network Troubleshooting Commands

-If applying the above solutions Windows 10 can’t connect to this network issue still persists, you could run the network troubleshooting commands. which may help to resolve issues like this.
+If applying the above solutions, Windows 10 can’t connect to this network issue persists, you could run the network troubleshooting commands.
+Which may help to resolve issues like this.

-Open the command prompt as administrator and perform command below.
-After that restart windows and check Are you able to connect to the WiFi network?
+Open the command prompt as administrator and perform the command below.
+After that, restart windows and check if Are you able to connect to the WiFi network?